MischaZed/iota-micro-tipping/README.md

 If received donations are not loading, the chosen IOTA full node might be down.

 ## License and Donations
 Feel free to use, change, enhance or share this JavaScript library for private or commercial use.
-Just don't sell it as your intellectual property.
+Just don't sell/present it as your intellectual property.
 If this library was useful for you, please consider donating:

 **```QPLGOG9PMIMUAW9UDMUNZQHPXZPXDNGLBEIHILXHWHIOFHLIHPDDERXAJQKUQDEORMHSUWVZQE9JYSHIWADIIPAOJD```** (IOTA)